Saturation-aware robust optimal operation control of microgrids based on minimum-regret optimization: Case study

-In this section, closed\hh loop simulations with different \ac{mpc} controllers are performed over a $7$\hh day period, comprising $\Nsi=672$ sampling instances and for $11$ disturbance scenarios.
-Recall from \eqref{eq:uncertaintymodel}, since power consumption $\wld$ is negative, the worst-case scenario $\wminVec$ occurs when we have minimum available renewable power and maximum absolute value of power consumption and the best-case scenario $\wmaxVec$ occurs, when there is maximum renewable available power and minimum absolute value power consumption.
-We create the $11$ scenarios using linear interpolation between the worst-case scenario profile and the best-case scenario profile:
+We compare the performance of different controllers over different disturbance scenarios.
+Since \(w_d\leq 0\), the worst-case scenario $\wminVec$ corresponds to minimum available renewable power and maximum absolute value of power consumption, whereas the best-case scenario $\wmaxVec$ corresponds to maximum renewable available power and minimum absolute value power consumption.
+We create $11$ scenarios using linear interpolation between the worst-case and the best-case scenarios via